goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** If you don’t know which parts of your code are left un-tested, you don’t know where the issues might come from
+❌ **Otherwise:** If you don’t know which parts of your code are left un-tested, you don’t know where the issues might come from

 <br/>